aangulog/Crypto-TII-Probabilistic-algorithms-changes/Bjorklund.md

         return self._λ
 ```

-We can see the problem with this naïve approach of cheacking all possible lambdas in the interval from the first observation we made.
+We can see the problem with this naïve approach of checking all possible lambdas in the interval from the first observation we made.
 Therefore thanks to the unimodality of the function we can implement an early abort for the method.
 The moment the function starts increasing we know we already passed the optimal lambda and we return this optimal value.

 ```Python
     def λ_early_abort(self):